Say No to Drunk Driving Over the Holidays

 – Will people be drinking alcohol?

-Considering these factors may seem pointless or like a waste of time, but it could be the one vital step you take that keeps you from getting caught up in an unexpected, alcohol-related situation.
+Considering these factors may seem pointless or like a waste of time.
+However, it could be the one vital step you take that keeps you from getting caught up in an unexpected, alcohol-related situation.

 2. Have a Back-Up Plan (or two)